pyarmak/entrada-1x-docs/user/docs/communities/pages.md

 * Events: Post events for the community and choose whether or not to notify members of said event.
 Allows user to provide a title, date and time, and description for an event.
 * Galleries: Galleries allows you to create folders in which to store images.
 Permissions can be set to allow users to upload, view, and comment on images.
 Images will display using thumbnails.
 * Polling: This page allows you to create polls and make them available to members of the community.
 * Quizzes: This page allows you to post quizzes created through Manage Quizzes.
+* BasicLTI Consumer: LTI stands for Learning Tools Interoperability and is a way for one system to send a user to another system fairly seamlessly.
+This page type allows you to connect to an LTI provider your school has an existing arrangement with (e.g. Khan Academy, turnitin, Quizlet, etc.).
+You'll need to provide specific information from the LTI provider in the applicable fields.
+In some cases LTIs are free so you might not need a key and secret.

 Please note that for all of the listed page types and their functions, the audience will be members of the specific community.
 If you want to create a notice to display on the main Entrada dashboard in the Message Center you should use Admin>Manage Notices.
 If you want to create a poll targeting all students, faculty or staff you should use Admin>Manage Polls.
 If you want to create scheduled learning events to be associated with a course, specific audience, faculty, etc. and to display in faculty and learner calendars you must use Admin>Manage Events.
 When you use page types and their features in a community space they are for **members of that community only**.